Adobe theatre company

-Adobe theatre company was an off-off-Broadway theatre that operated from 1991 to 2004 in New York City, producing original plays aimed at Generation X audiences.
+Adobe theatre company (stylized as 'adobe theatre was an off-off-Broadway theatre that operated from 1991 to 2004 in New York City, producing original plays aimed at Generation X audiences.
 Led by artistic director Jeremy Dobrish and producing director Christopher Roberts, the company’s critical and popular successes included Notions in Motion (1997) and Duet!
 A Romantic Fable (1998).